DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 - Because the curve for each type is symmetrical, the date of the type's peak popularity is both the midpoint and the mean for the curve.

 ## 3. The Seriation Model is the Foundation for MCDs
 - Once again think back to Workshop 5 on MCDs.
 There we used a simulation to understand why MCDs work (and why they might not).
-Here's a quick refresher with a diifferent example.
+Here's a quick refresher with a different example.
 - We ask R to simulate 20 time periods -- you can think of these as years.
 So start in year *1* and end in year *20*.
 - Then we get R to simulate the popularity curves for three types (Types 1, 2, and 3) for these 20 years.
 - The type frequencies follow symmetrical "battleship-shaped" curves across time.
 (Geek lingo: the type frequencies follow Gaussian responses).     - So to get a set of three populatity curves, we need to tell R the following: